Highland Chateau Health + Rehabilitation Center COVID-19 Update

 - Screening staff prior to beginning work.
 Staff are not allowed in the building if they are ill.
 Upon arriving at the building, a detailed health screening is completed including taking their temperature to check for a fever.
 Any staff who exhibit symptoms are instructed to put on a mask, isolate at home, call their medical provider, and notify their supervisor.
 Additionally, our staff is following CDC guidelines for hand and other related hygiene requirements.

-- Maintaining our strict environmental safety precautions.
+- Continuing to implement environmental safety precautions.
 Housekeeping staff continue to take extra measures to clean and disinfect all high-touch areas throughout the building.
-This includes countertops and tables, faucet handles, toilet flush handles, door knobs, door handles, crash bars, bathroom and kitchen areas, elevator call buttons, and hand rails.
+This includes countertops and tables, faucet handles, toilet flush handles, doorknobs, crash bars, door handles, bathroom and kitchen areas, elevator call buttons, and hand rails.

 - Restricting congregate dining and cancelling internal or external group activities.
 We have cancelled congregate dining, all community outings, and group activities.
 This occurred following social distancing guidance from the CDC, CMS, and state and local health officials.
 We also continue to help residents to practice social distancing and to frequently clean their hands.